bobarna/gesture-detection/docs/index.md

 <img src="assets/videos/motivation-tony-stark.gif?raw=true" alt="Motivation, Tony Stark" width="1000"/>

 ### High Level Description and Motivation
 People have a unique ability to have conversations with each other without ever saying a word.
 Hand gestures are regularly used as quick nonverbal forms of communication to convey things like “good job” with a thumbs up, or “hello” with a wave.
-Moreover, we are able to have much more meaningful hand gestures as well.
+Moreover, there are hand gestures in use for critical systems.
 Think of an airplane or a cargo ship being directed by a person on the ground.
 With just a few hand motions, the person directing can communicate with the driver how to steer this giant vehicle exactly where it needs to be.
 Sometimes words are not the right tool for communicating something, especially when it comes to motion.

 <img src="assets/images/aircraft.png?raw=true" alt="Aircraft Director" width="1000"/>

 For example, the person directing the aircraft would have difficulty describing with words to the pilot how to move the plane.
 Although it is possible, it is much easier to use hand motion to explain how the plane should move, and the results will be much better.
 Communicating motion to our computers can have similar benefits for how we interact with them, however, computers are much less capable of understanding what we mean by our motion.

 ### Specific Problem Definition
 This is the issue our project aims to address; how can we help computers understand what we mean with our hand gestures.
 We are developing a system that can take hand gestures and convey the meaning of that motion to the computer.
 This involves detecting different hand shapes and tracking the movement of those hand shapes.
 This type of human-machine interaction will allow motions to be described to a computer in a natural and precise way.
-There are many applications for this, but for our project we are trying to control the physics of a simulator.
-So by taking in inputs given by hand gestures, we want to be able to apply motion to the simulator.
+There are many applications for this, but for our project we are trying to control a physics-based simulation.
+By taking inputs in the form of hand gestures, we want to apply motion to this simulator.
 This requires real time detection and interpretation of motion to allow the user to interact with the system in a way that communicating by other modes cannot achieve.

 ### Visuals
 <img src="assets/images/intro_vis.png?raw=true" alt="Method Project Outline" width="1000"/>